-An online VPN service is a privacy and security tool that encrypts your traffic and changes your virtual location.
+An online VPN service, or virtual private network, is a privacy and security tool that encrypts your traffic and changes your virtual location.
 It does so by routing all your internet traffic through a remote server.
 That way, nobody — not even your internet service provider — can observe what you’re doing online.

 A VPN directly handles all your online traffic, including your sensitive data.
 So it’s a tool you must trust to use.
 However, even the best cheap VPNs aren’t trustworthy enough.

 There are three main disadvantages that come with using a low-cost VPN.

 Get the latest news and tips from NordVPN.

 Like any business, a VPN needs to make money to cover its operating costs and perhaps even make a profit.
 A VPN provider has to operate, maintain, and secure many servers all around the globe.
 It must also hire excellent technical personnel (sysadmins, infosec experts, software engineers) to provide a fast and secure service.

 The cheapest VPNs hardly ever make enough money to cover their bills.
 So they turn to other streams of revenue — your data.
 A cheap VPN can observe your traffic, collect your sensitive data, and sell it to the highest bidder.

 If a cheap VPN isn’t independently owned and operated, its low price may result from the fact that it's not trying to make money.
 Its main purpose may be collecting and handing your data to the corporation or government that owns the VPN.